rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: That change was fairly recent too, not calling the compareFn if only one element.

-BT: Any objections to taking this pull request
+BT: Any objections to taking this pull request?

 #### Conclusion/Resolution